 What is wealth transfer?

-Through financial planning strategies such as trusts, life insurance, and estate planning, we can pass wealth to beneficiaries following the death of the owner in a tax-efficient manner.
+Through financial planning strategies such as trusts, life insurance, and estate planning, we can pass wealth transfer to beneficiaries following the death of the owner in a tax-efficient manner.

-The best and most efficient way to transfer wealth is Single Premium Life.
+The best and most efficient way to wealth transfer is Single Premium Life.
 When transferring wealth, most Americans want to know that no matter how large their estate is, their assets will pass to their heirs.
-For this purpose they select products with the lowest possible tax rate and the highest interest rate they can earn over the loan’s life, without risk and can transfer wealth to their heirs.
+For this purpose they select products with the lowest possible tax rate and the highest interest rate they can earn over the loan’s life, without risk and can wealth transfer to their heirs.

 Role of financial services in wealth transfer

 The next generation of high net worth individuals (HNWIs) and ultra high net worth individuals (UHNWIs) must learn to deliver on their values, wants, needs, and expectations, which are likely to be different from their parents.

 - In wealth transfer similar effect will take place between baby boomers (Those born between 1946 and 1964 are considered to be baby boomer) and their heirs during the next two decades.
 However, short-term, it may not seem an important issue, but it actually has huge consequences over the long-term.

 - It is estimated that in the next 25 years, 68 trillion dollars will be transferred between generations.

 - 80% of heirs who inherit their parent’s wealth end up looking for a new financial advisor.